tomasgdc/TywRenderer/README.md

 ## [Deferred Rendering](Projects/DeferredShading)
 <img src="ScreenShots/DeferredRendering.png" height="126px" align="right">
 [Deferred Rendering Shader](Assets/Shaders/DeferredShading)
 It uses only two textures.
-One texture is compressed in which encoded diffuse, normal and specular.
-Other one is world position coords.
-The compressed texture format is 32UI and the world coord texture is 16SFLOAT.
-The compression algorithm I got somewhere from website.
-If you going to look Encoding floats to RGBA.
-You will definetily find something.
+Both textures are compressed and their format is VK_FORMAT_R32G32B32A32_UINT.
+First texture has compressed position and specular texture, both of them are vec3 type.
+We waste one A32 component.
+For some reason got it working only with 4 components (will need to try fixing it).
+Second texture has packed Normal, Diffuse and Depth textures.
+If you would look at better compression algorithms, you could definetily find a way to pack Position, Diffuse and Specular in single R32G32B32 but of course you would lose precision.
+The solution I'm using this time gave the best results without any loss in quality.
+The only problem is that the output looks litlle bit squashed.
 Some usefull links on this thing:
 > http://aras-p.info/blog/2009/07/30/encoding-floats-to-rgba-the-final/
 > http://stackoverflow.com/questions/6893302/decode-rgb-value-to-single-float-without-bit-shift-in-glsl